RESOStandards/transport/proposals/rcp-035-single-feeds.md

 # Section 3: Certification

-If the `FeedTypes` field is present on a data resource or the `Fields` metadata resource, it must be of type Open Mutli Enum String.
+If the `FeedTypes` field is present on a data resource or the `Field` metadata resource, it must be of type Open Mutli Enum String.

+If the `FeedRules` field is present on a data resource, it must be of type Collection(ComplexType - FieldName String, FeedType Open Enum String, Visible Boolean).

 <br /><br />